June 20, 2019

 By submitting their work to stock agencies and getting it in front of the global audience, stock photographers are able to generate income whenever one of their images sells.
 However, it’s important to weigh the pros and cons of how each of these stock agencies will treat the work, what rights the artist is giving up, and how much of the licensing fees they’ll actually receive.
 Different stock agencies treat these factors differently, depending on their business model so reading the fine contractual print is a must.

 Agency and fee-free stock photos: Some services (like Wemark) skip out the middleman altogether and allow photographers to upload and license their images without using an agency.
 Other services like Unsplash and Pixabay offer free stock photos by asking photographers to voluntarily contribute their work, releasing copyright in the process.
 While these can be ways to build up a portfolio and practice the craft, they’re not great ways to get paid for creative content at a price that reflects its value and quality.
+In addition, model releases and indemnity are not guaranteed without the aid of an agency and artists can get into some hot water without proper legal assurances.

 How stock agencies fit in: As a stock agency, how much money gets made through stock photography really depends on the business model that’s being used.
 Macrostock agencies rely on exclusivity to garner a higher price tag for imagery while midstock and microstock agencies rely on sheer amount of options.
 Charging lower licensing fees for non-exclusive usage rights also allows them to sell the same image to multiple customers, which is great for the stock photographer, but may not be preferred by customers who want to create unique campaigns or marketing material.